Disney California Adventure: Park layout and attractions

-Disney California Adventure is divided into eight themed lands; Buena Vista Street, Pixar Pier, Paradise Gardens, Pacific Wharf, Grizzly Peak, Hollywood Land, Avengers Campus, and Cars Land.
+Disney California Adventure is divided into nine themed lands; Buena Vista Street, Hollywood Land, Avengers Campus, Cars Land, San Fransokyo Square, Performance Corridor, Pixar Pier, Paradise Gardens Park, and Grizzly Peak.

 Buena Vista Street

 Buena Vista Street is the first area seen upon entering the park.
 It represents Los Angeles in the 1920s, when Walt Disney first arrived there.
-Similar to Main Street, U.S.A. in Disneyland Park, it has shops, restaurants, and a transportation system.
-Its central hub has entrances to Hollywood Land, Grizzly Peak, and Pacific Wharf.
-In the hub's center, also known as Carthay Circle, is a replica of the Carthay Circle Theater, where Disney's Snow White and the Seven Dwarves debuted in 1937.
-Guests can ride from Buena Vista Street to the end of Hollywood Land on the Red Car Trolley.
-It stops at Kingswell Camera Shop, and the Carthay Circle Restaurant.
-Other restaurants along the street include Mortimer's Market; Trolley Treats; Clarabelle's Hand Scooped Ice Cream; and Fiddler, Fifer & Practical Cafe.
+Similar to Main Street, USA in Disneyland Park, it has shops, restaurants, and a transportation system.
+Its central hub has entrances to Hollywood Land and Grizzly Peak.
+In the hub's center, also known as Carthay Circle, is a replica of the Carthay Circle Theater, where Disney Animation's Snow White and the Seven Dwarfs debuted in 1937.
+Restaurants include Mortimer's Market, Trolley Treats, Clarabelle's Hand Scooped Ice Cream, Fiddler, Fifer & Practical Cafe, and Carthay Circle Restaurant.
 Main stores along the street include Oswald's, Five & Dime, Big Top Toys, Kingswell Camera Shop, and Elias & Co.

 Hollywood Land

 Hollywood Land is inspired by the Golden Age of Hollywood in the 1930s.
 It includes attractions based on film, television, theater and a subsection called Hollywood Studios, which is designed to appear as an active studio backlot.
-Found within that subsection is the 3D film Mickey's PhilharMagic and the Monsters, Inc. Mike & Sulley to the Rescue! attraction, a dark ride based on the characters from Disney·Pixar's Monsters, Inc. The land is also home to the 2000-seat Hyperion Theater, which formerly presented Frozen – Live at the Hyperion.
-Between Monster's Inc. and Mickey's Philharmagic is Stage 17: Backlot Premiere Shop, a large store dedicated to carrying all Marvel merchandise.
+Found within that subsection is the 3D film Mickey's PhilharMagic and the Monsters, Inc. Mike & Sulley to the Rescue! attraction, a dark ride based on the characters from Pixar's 2001 film Monsters, Inc..
+The land is also home to the 2000-seat Hyperion Theater.

-Disney Junior – Live on Stage! opened on March 25, 2011, in the Disney Theater, and has featured stage productions such as Mickey Mouse Clubhouse, Sofia the First, Doc McStuffins, and Jake and the Never Land Pirates.
+Disney Junior – Live on Stage! opened on March 25, 2011, in the Disney Theater.
 Its final day of performance was April 9, 2017.
-It was replaced by Disney Junior Dance Party, which opened on May 26, 2017, and most recently featured Mickey and the Roadster Racers, Doc McStuffins, Vampirina, and The Lion Guard.
-Next door to Disney Theater is the Animation Building, which hosts Sorcerer's Workshop (a walk-through exhibit focused on basic animation and determining which Disney character matches your personality), Animation Academy (a workshop that teaches Guests how to draw popular Disney characters), Turtle Talk with Crush, and an Elsa & Anna Meet and Greet.
+It was replaced by Disney Junior Dance Party, which opened on May 26, 2017, until the final performance on March 23, 2025.
+It was announced that was replaced by a new show, Disney Jr. Mickey Mouse Clubhouse Live!, which opened May 16, 2025.
+Nearby Disney Theater is the Animation Building, which hosts Sorcerer's Workshop (a walk-through exhibit focused on basic animation), Animation Academy (a workshop that teaches guests how to draw Disney characters), Turtle Talk with Crush, and a meet and greet with Anna and Elsa.
 Outside of the Animation Building and Disney Theater are the land's two main stores: Off the Page and Gone Hollywood.

 The restroom facilities in the district are designed in the style of Frank Lloyd Wright's Storer House, located in the Hollywood Hills area of Los Angeles.
 The stamped concrete structure is typical of Wright's pioneering design.